grompe/Drawception-ANBT/README.md

 ## CHANGELOG

+1.63.2015.7
+- Add support for the new palette: Beach

 1.62.2015.7
 - Fix "Like All" and "Reverse" buttons location, since "Random Game" button was moved in site update